simplex-chat/simplex-chat/docs/guide/privacy-security.md

 ## Incognito mode

 This feature generates a random profile name for each new contact.
-Read more in [Incognito](./app-settings.md#incognito).
+Please read the [Incognito](./app-settings.md#incognito) section for more details.

 ## Hidden profiles

-This feature allows to hide some of your chat profiles with the password.
-Read more in [Hiding and muting chat profiles](./chat-profiles.md#hiding-and-muting-chat-profiles).
+This feature allows to hide some of your chat profiles with a password.
+Please read the [Hiding and muting chat profiles](./chat-profiles.md#hiding-and-muting-chat-profiles) section for more details.

 ## Network settings